GoogleChrome/web.dev/src/site/content/en/blog/launch-handler/index.md

 Handler API.

 <!--lint disable no-literal-urls -->
-1. Install the app on a Chrome OS device.
+1. Install the _Musicr 2.0_ app on a Chrome OS device.
 1. Send yourself a link in a chat application of the form
    <code>https://launch-handler.glitch.me?track=<strong>https://example.com/music.mp3</strong></code>.
    (You can customize
    <code><strong>https://example.com/music.mp3</strong></code> for any URL pointing to an audio file, for example,
    <a href="https://launch-handler.glitch.me?track=https://cdn.glitch.me/3e952c9c-4d6d-4de4-9873-23cf976b422e%2Ffile_example_MP3_700KB.mp3?v=1638795977190"><code>https://launch-handler.glitch.me?track=https://cdn.glitch.me/3e952c9c-4d6d-4de4-9873-23cf976b422e%2Ffile_example_MP3_700KB.mp3?v=1638795977190</code></a>).
 1. Click the link in your chat app and notice how _Musicr 2.0_ opens and plays the track.
-1. Click the link in your chat app again and notice how always just one instance of Musicr 2.0 exists.
+1. Click the link in your chat app again and notice that you will not get a second instance of _Musicr 2.0_.
 <!--lint enable no-literal-urls -->

 {% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/nFgE69N5VTYBDon1DGmB.png", alt="Musicr 2.0 web application launched and playing music it handled from the launch params.", width="800", height="235" %}

 ## Security and permissions

-The Chromium team has designed and implemented the Launch Handler API using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.
+The Chromium team designed and implemented the Launch Handler API using the core principles defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.